huijunchen9260/websrc/src/WebsiteCreation.md

 1. How to use a [blogit](https://pedantic.software/git/blogit) to systematically build your website, and
 2. How to modify the Makefile in [blog it](https://pedantic.software/git/blogit).

+If you want to see the source code for this website, it is stored in [huijunchen9260/websrc](https://github.com/huijunchen9260/websrc) repository.

 <!-- vim-markdown-toc GFM -->

 * [The Reason](#the-reason)